vishnu123r/State_machine_MEQ/README.md

 # App to determine the state machine structure
-This program connects to a server over a socket and requests data to to determine the structure of a randomly created state machine.
-The state machine is represented by a dictionary, where the keys are the states and the values are dictionaries that represent the transitions.
-The program determines the structure of the state machine, and visualizes the resulting state machine using Graphviz.
+This program connects to a server and requests data to identify the structure of a state machine that was created randomly.
+The state machine is stored as a dictionary with keys representing states and values representing transitions.
+The program determines the structure of the state machine and generates a visual representation using Graphviz.

 ## Requirements
 - Python 3.x